-The first two principles mentioned above are also applied in seating arrangements when the host or guest of honor is from Taiwan.
-But if this is the case, spouses or partners may be seated next to each other.
-The practice to alternate the seating of men and women and nationals and foreigners around the table still applies.
+The first two principles are also applied in seating arrangements when the host or guest of honor is from Taiwan.
+If this is the case, the husband and wife may be seated next to each other.
+The practice to alternate the seating of men/women and nationals/foreigners around the table still applies.